LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                  /|\            /|\
                 1 2 3          b j n

-`SHIFT` (or `CTRL`) and a movement key make the party leader run in the indicated direction, until anything of interest is spotted.
+`SHIFT` (or `CTRL`) and a movement key make the current party leader (and currently selected party members, if any) run in the indicated direction, until anything of interest is spotted.
-The `5` and `.` keys take a turn and make you brace for combat, which confers a chance to block blows for the remainder of the turn.
+The `5` and `.` keys consume a turn and make you brace for combat, which confers a chance to block blows for the remainder of the turn.
 In targeting mode the same keys move the targeting cursor.